nolimitcity/nolimit.js/README.md

 Note: `nolimit.url(options)` can build this URL for you if you use javascript, and `nolimit.replace(options)` can also redirect there.

+#### Passing along option objects in the URL

+Some objects can be passed along in the URL, e.g. `jurisdiction`.
+However, this needs to be encoded properly to be accepted.
+The value is added into to the options structure by decoding in the following way conceptually.

+`options.value = JSON.parse(decodeURIComponent(value in url))`

+So when adding the value to the URL first encode it in this way, where `{...}` represents the object you need to pass along.

+`encodeURIComponent(JSON.stringify({...}))`

 ## Options

 It's not strictly required to call `init()`, it's possible to call `load()` directly with all the options instead. `init()` just provides a way to setup some common defaults and the options will actually be merged before each game load.